infinitered/cr-2024-intermediate-workshop-lessons/01-blending-in.md

 You'll notice a bunch of the styles became functions of the theme.
 Many of them are just spacing, which might not be too noticeable.
 The reason for that is due to the contents of `src/theme/spacingDark.ts`.
 The values here are the same as the light theme.

-Open up `src/theme.spacingDark.ts` and play with some of the spacing values and toggle your dark theme to see your views adjust!
+🏃**Try it.** Open up `src/theme.spacingDark.ts` and play with some of the spacing values and toggle your dark theme to see your views adjust!

+Congrats! ✨ You've made it (for this screen, with this set of components, at least - hah!).
+You're now fully capable on telling your boss why the task _"just add dark mode"_ isn't a half day task.

 ## Side Quests